Umuzi-org/ACN-syllabus/content/projects/java-specific/streams/_index.md

 Pretty simple just use atleast three operators of streams to refactor your implementation of the semitone challenge, make sure you test your logic aspecially the paths that use streams.

-#### Instructions to the review
+#### Instructions for reviewer

-- Ensure they used three or more stream function
+- Ensure that 3 or more stream functions are used.

-- Ensure they have tests that cover logic where streams are used
+- Ensure that tests exist, they should test the logic where streams are used.